First Year Applicants

 Checklist for Applying to UHart—submit the following

-- An official transcript of the secondary school record; official college transcripts, if any.
+- Transcript: An official transcript of the secondary school record; official college transcripts, if any.

-- ACT or SAT scores (optional, see test optional policy).
+- Test Scores: ACT or SAT scores are optional for most University programs.
+See below for any exceptions and our test optional policy.
 The University of Hartford CEEB code 003436.

 For detailed academic requirements and other specific information for admission to a particular college of the university please contact the Office of Admission by calling 800.947.4303 or by email at email@example.com.